-Surveys during the first semester, of American history based on the political, economic, social, and cultural development of the United States from colonial beginnings through 1865.
-During the second semester, studies the history of the United States from the beginning of Reconstruction to the present.
+History 211 surveys the political, economic, social, and cultural development of the United States from colonial beginnings through 1877.
+History 211 studies the history of the United States from the end of Reconstruction to the present.
 Particular attention is also given various political, social, and economic movements, as well as the place of the U.S. in world affairs.
 Can satisfy the 6-hour history graduation requirement.